EpilepsyAnti-epilepticsZarontin coupons

 Ethosuximide

-Zarontin Coupons & Discount Card - Compare Prices Near You
+Zarontin Coupons & Savings Card – Discount Prices from $37.79

 Ethosuximide, marketed under the brand name Zarontin, is a medication used to treat absence seizures, also known as petit mal seizures.
 This drug helps manage seizures by stabilizing abnormal electrical activity in the brain.
 Suitable for individuals aged 3 and older, Ethosuximide is available in capsule and syrup forms and can be taken once daily or divided into smaller doses throughout the day.
 Common side effects may include stomach upset, nausea, and dizziness.
 This FDA-approved antiepileptic medication offers an effective solution for controlling seizure frequency.
 Always consult a healthcare professional before starting any new medication.